gr8lawrence/seniorHT/README.md

 ## Tianyi Liu's Senior Honors Thesis

 ***
 Repository for the R project for my senior honors thesis.
 I will constantly add to or edit the files.
 Questions and concerns regarding the codes should be directed to me [through this link](mailto:tianyi96@live.unc.edu).
+The project is set to be finished by __mid-April, 2019__.

 ### Research Supervisor
 * Dr. Naim Rashid, _Department of Biostatistics, UNC Gillings School of Global Public Health_